dotlang/language/doc/RFE.md

 but still we will need union.
 solution 1: define maybe as an extended primitive. then union can be implemented using maybe. solution 2: just define union with normal types + tag field. compiler will handle to make sure only one of them is allocated.

+? - `A.b` can also be considered as a function (which definitely must be inlined).